 Residential Additions and Alterations: The mandatory provisions for residential dwellings spelled out in CalGereen shall be applied to additions or alterations of existing residential buildings only where the addition or alteration increases the building’s conditioned area, volume, or size.
 Additionally, the requirements shall apply only to and/or within the specific area of the addition or alteration.

 Note: On and after January 1, 2014, residential buildings undergoing permitted alterations, additions or improvements shall replace any and all noncompliant plumbing fixtures with water-conserving plumbing fixtures.
 Plumbing fixture replacements are required prior to issuance of a certificate of final completion, certificate of occupancy or final permit approval by the local building department.
-See our Water Conservation page for the definition of noncompliant plumbing fixtures, types of residential buildings affected, other important background information and self-certification forms.
+Check out our Water Conservation guidelines for the definition of noncompliant plumbing fixtures, types of residential buildings affected, other important background information and self-certification forms.

 Nonresidential additions and alterations: The mandatory provisions for non-residential additions or alterations apply only to building additions of 1,000 square feet or greater, and/or building alterations with a permit valuation of $200,000 or above.
 Also, the code sections relevant to additions and alterations shall only apply to the portions of the building added or altered within the scope of the permitted work.